Teaching Strategies for Decision Making

 Accommodation: Students may fill this chart out on their own, or an adult may scribe for the student.

 For example, a student would come to me upset because another student bullied him.
 The first solution students would often choose was fighting.
 So, I would sit down with the student, list the problem on a piece of paper, create a T-chart, and start asking questions.
 If the first possible solution for that student was to beat up the antagonizer, I would simply write that down at the top of the first T-chart.

 Next, I would ask the student to list the advantages of beating up the student they were angry with.
 Usually they came up with this list quite easily.
 I happily wrote these solutions down without passing judgment or discouraging their choices.
 I have learned through years of working with angry adolescents that the last thing they were willing to hear was my lecture on how they should behave and what better choices they might have available.

 The next step was to write down the disadvantages of that solution.
 This is the part where students usually ran into trouble.
 Oftentimes, they could not think of any disadvantages, or they did not want to admit or list them.

 If students could not come up with potential consequences to their solution, I would ask if they would like me to offer possible consequences.
 Typically, a student would allow me to suggest negative consequences for discussion.
 Again, I was careful not to get into parental lecture mode.
 Instead, I would simply list real consequences.
 And unless the student could provide evidence that that consequence was not a likely threat, they were written down.

 Then, without further ado, we went on to another solution and repeated the process.
-I typically found that having three viable solutions was all that was needed to start discussing which of the solutions provided the student with the best possible outcome.
+This tool in the teaching strategies tool-kit led students through the process successfully.
+The key to success: I typically found that having three viable solutions was all that was needed to start discussing which of the solutions provided the student with the best possible outcome.

 Excerpted from Special Needs in the General Classroom, 500+ Teaching Strategies for Differentiating Instruction